checkr/fdep/docs/i_am/data_scientist.rst

 .. note::

-   If you are getting errors, you probably haven't set up ``aws-cli`` on your machine.
+   If you're getting errors, you probably haven't set up ``aws-cli`` on your machine.
 You can go to this webpage and learn how to set up ``aws-cli``: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html

 .. note::